Save 15% on Your First Purchase!

 3 Weeks After Toenail Removal

 3 weeks after toenail removal, initial symptoms should be improving significantly.
 The surgical site should appear less inflamed, with minimal discharge.
-Persistent redness, swelling, pain, or any type of discharge at this stage could signal an infection.
+Persistent redness, swelling, pain, or any type of discharge at this stage could be some of the signs of infection after toenail removal surgery.
 The wound should be closing, and new skin may be visible around the edges of the affected area.

 1 Month After Toenail Removal